-WASHINGTON — The authors of the new report Walmart’s Executive Bonuses Cost Taxpayers Millions today thanked the Walmart company for confirming the content of the report – in this case by refusing to offer a denial.
+WASHINGTON — The authors of the new report Walmart’s Executive Bonuses Cost Taxpayers Millions today thank the Walmart company for confirming the content of the report – in this case by refusing to offer a denial.

 The report, a joint effort by Americans for Tax Fairness and the Institute for Policy Studies, asserts that Walmart received $104 million in taxpayer subsidies over a six-year period due to tax deductions for “performance-based” executive compensation.